lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 which when done in rapid succession generates the hum you can hear.
 This hum is generated with *Amplitude Modulation* synthesis, (or simply, AM synthesis) which can be thought of as an extra oscillator in the channel.

+*Said Hum is actually a Square Wave but for the purpose of this guide I don't call it "square wave" to prevent confusion with Pulse channels*

 AM synthesis, in the context of LSDj, works by rapidly changing volume, note or pulse width at a certain frequency.
 This frequency is generated by  placing mentioned above commands in the Table.